TestardR/Gatsby-GraphQL-Blog_App/src/pages/38-post-thirtyEight/index.md

 date: '2019-08-25'
 time: '☕️☕️ 6 min read'
 title: 'JS #6: the This keyword'
-summary: 'We take a look at the This keyword'
+summary: 'We take a look at the This keyword with Kyle Simpson'
 ---

 This article was done using my notes from Kyles Simpson, 2014, This & Object prototypes.
 It is a part of a very well written serie on Javascript that every developer should take a look at.